 When you control your breathing pattern, the conscious and unconscious areas of your mind are connected.
-Pranayama can help you released the trapped energy in your body and mental patterns and convert it into creative and joyful energy.
+Pranayama can help you release the trapped energy in your body and mental patterns and convert it into creative and joyful energy.

-Pranayama can help you to establish regular breathing patterns by breaking the negative cycle of breathing patterns and reversing the debilitating process.
+Pranayama can help you establish regular breathing patterns by breaking the negative cycle of breathing patterns and reversing the debilitating process.
 Pranayama can help you to re-establish the natural, relaxed rhythms of your body and mind.

 Pranayama can also affect the quality of life and the length of life.
 Ancient yogis observed that animals with slow breathing like tortoises and elephants have long lives.